chug2k/Instructor-Syllabus/whiteboarding/pd-week-tech-interviews.md

 # PD Week Technical Interviews
+Technical interviews take place on Wednesday of Professional Development week.
+Typically from 1-3pm.

 Each instruction takes 3-5 students and runs through a mock technical interview.

 The instructor should take the role of tech lead interviewing a junior developer.
 The interview should be a a combination of intro/personal questions, technical questions, and coding challenges.